Here are all the allegations against made Sean ‘Diddy’ Combs

 Here are all the allegations made against Sean ‘Diddy’ Combs

-Federal agents with US Homeland Security raided two of the rapper’s houses in Los Angeles and Miami as he’s faced with a string of accusations, reports Andrea Cavallier
+Federal agents with US Homeland Security raided two of the rapper’s houses in Los Angeles and Miami as he faces a string of accusations, reports Andrea Cavallier

 Sean “Diddy” Combs, a rapper and music mogul credited with helping launch the careers of some of the biggest stars in recent years, is now facing multiple civil lawsuits accusing him of sex trafficking, sexual abuse and rape.